 NATO Parliamentary Assembly

-The NATO Parliamentary Assembly is an interparliamentary organization, which brings together legislators from NATO member countries to consider security-related issues of common interest and concern.
+The NATO Parliamentary Assembly is an inter-parliamentary organisation that brings together legislators from NATO member countries to consider security-related issues of common interest and concern.
 Since the 1980s, it has assumed additional roles by integrating into its work parliamentarians from NATO partner countries in Europe and beyond.

 - The NATO PA was established in 1955 to engage parliamentarians in transatlantic issues and help build parliamentary and public consensus in support of Alliance policies.